-No. The minimum amount of CPD hours in any one triennium is the same for all practitioners.
-That is, there is no reduction in the amount of CPD hours required if practitioners work in a part-time and/or casual capacity.
+No. The minimum amount of CPD hours in any one biennium is the same for all practitioners.
+There is no reduction in the amount of CPD hours required if practitioners work in a part-time and/or casual capacity.

 I am practising in two scopes of practice.
-Is there a minimum percentage of the total 35 hours of substantive CPD for each of these scopes?
+Is there a minimum percentage of the total 25 hours substantive CPD for each of these scopes?

-No. It is your responsibility as a health practitioner registered under the Health Practitioners Competence Assurance Act 2003 to ensure you manage your CPD so as to benefit your ongoing practice in any and all scopes of practice in which you are practising.
+No. It is your responsibility as a health practitioner registered under the Health Practitioners Competence Assurance Act 2003 to ensure you manage your CPD to benefit your ongoing practice, in any and all scopes of practice in which you are practising.

-An audit of your CPD records would consider if you have provided evidence of how your CPD activities have impacted on your practice for each of the relevant scopes.
+Auditing your CPD records would consider whether you have provided evidence of how your CPD activities have impacted on your practice for each of the relevant scopes.

 I am enrolled in a CPD programme that counts CPD activities in terms of credits or points.
 Can I just use those same points or credits when recording my CPD in my logbook records?
 No. While you can choose to continue to record your CPD activities in terms of credits/points as used by your CPD provider, you must also translate the credits/points for each CPD activity into hours.

-This is very important, as when you are called for a Board audit of your CPD records you will need to be able to demonstrate that you met the required number of minimum of hours for the relevant triennium (as set out earlier in this document).
+This is very important, as when you are called for a Board audit of your CPD records you will need to be able to demonstrate that you met the required number of minimum of hours for the relevant biennium (as set out earlier in this document).